quentinmay/LeagueBot/README.md

 Once your bot is up and running in your discord server, run the command ```!configure``` to add necessary roles/emojis/default text channel.

 ![Configure](https://user-images.githubusercontent.com/73214439/107845002-141a0d00-6d8d-11eb-9a53-2135e9ebcbf3.png)

+# WARNING
+Thousands of lines of code from one developer thrown together in index file is subject to some jank coding and low documentation.
+Working to slowly include more documentation and hopefully come up with a plan to organize the entire code overtime.